numericalnote/numericalnote.github.io/_posts/2024-06-11-multiple-pulley-problem.md

 math: true
 ---

-# Introduction to Multiple Pulley Problems {#introduction-to-multiple-pulley-problems .unnumbered}
+# Introduction to Multiple Pulley Problems

 When making the jump from AP Physics 1 to olympiad level, one of the most important concepts to add on in regards to newtons' laws of motion